RybakovSemyon/LightPaintAndroid/README.md

 }
 ```

-### 3. If you want to preserve the state of your art when you rotate the screen or change the configuration, you must call the getLightPaintViewState() method and put it (for example)into your ViewModel/Presenter or Singleton/Repository class
+### 3. If you want to preserve the state of your art when you rotate the screen or change the configuration, you must call the getLightPaintViewState() method and put it (for example) into your ViewModel/Presenter or Singleton(anti pattern, don't do that)/Repository class
 ```java
  @Override
     protected void onCreate(Bundle savedInstanceState) {